Data management general guidance

-We recommend that those applying for funding from US Federal agencies, such as the NSF, use the DMPTool.
-The DMPTool provides guidance for many of the NSF Directorate and Division requirements, along with links to additional resources, services, and help.
+We recommend that those applying for funding from US Federal agencies, such as the NSF or NIH, use the DMPTool.
+The DMPTool provides guidance for many of the Federal agencies’ requirements, along with links to additional resources, services, and help.

 Types of Data

 Research projects generate and collect countless varieties of data.
-To forumulate a data management plan, it's useful to categorize your data in four ways: by source, format, stability, and volume.
+To formulate a data management plan, it's useful to categorize your data in four ways: by source, format, stability, and volume.